ibm-cloud-docs/sap/sap-provision-intel-bare-metal-optane-deploy-infrastructure.md

 Regions are created as part of the provisioning process.
 You must create the namespaces, create mount points, and mount the PMem devices.

-For more information about regions and namespaces, see [Intel Optane Persistent Memory and SAP HANA Platform Configuration](https://www.sap.com/documents/2019/05/7a278c36-507d-0010-87a3-c30de2ffd8ff.html){: external}.

 1. Log in to the Bare Metal server as **root**.